 So, to avoid creating a huge file upon saving, MS paint recalculates the image pixel density to match its new size which you set yourself.
 So necessarily, it is now a lower resolution version of itself.
 Obviously, if you try to stretch a lower resolution image, it will not have enough details to still be sharp and crispy upon zooming.
 I am not sure about this, but this is my theory, anyway.

 Just be careful when you shrink them down.
 Because they may not be the same quality if you decide to zoom the same copy back up.
 I suggest just delete that image and paste another copy from the source again.
 Assuming that you did not cut it from there.
-Enjoy putting photos together on MS Paint.
+Enjoy Combine Two Pictures on MS Paint.
 You can always use other photo combiner apps too for easier use.
 Cheers.